 And a video demonstration:

-The great thing about an ukulele is that once it’s tuned it takes less than 5 seconds to learn your first chord: the open strings.
-Strum your newly GCEA-tuned ukulele.
+The great thing about an ukulele is that once it’s tuned you’ve already learned your first chord: the open strings.
+Strum your newly GCEA-tuned ukulele without touching the strings.
 This is a C6 chord!

 Even though it’s super easy, nobody uses that one very often because it sounds kind of “bleah” compared to other, hipper options.